Athletic Bilbao in European football: Player records

-Athletic's selective signing policy, limiting themselves to players with a connection to the Basque region, has meant only two players who played international football for a country other than Spain have featured for the club in European ties: Fernando Amorebieta, who represented Venezuela, and Iñaki Williams, who opted for Ghana after playing once for Spain.
-(Note: Bixente Lizarazu, Kenan Kodro and Cristian Ganea never played in a European game for Athletic.)
+Athletic's selective signing policy, limiting themselves to players with a connection to the Basque region, has meant only three players who played international football for a country other than Spain have featured for the club in European ties: Fernando Amorebieta who represented Venezuela, Iñaki Williams who opted for Ghana after playing once for Spain, and Maroan Sannadi who was capped for Morocco.
+(Note: Bixente Lizarazu, Kenan Kodro and Cristian Ganea never played in a European game for Athletic, Álvaro Djaló made his international debut after playing for Athletic in Europe.)

 The club record for European appearances is currently held by Óscar de Marcos with 77, having overtaken Markel Susaeta's total of 75 in 2025.

 The highest goalscorer is Aritz Aduriz on 34, including 10 in the 2015–16 UEFA Europa League which won him the competition's golden boot award.

 (Note: 'Years' refers to the period when the player was involved in European fixtures with Athletic Bilbao, rather than their entire career.)
 (Note: Players with no 'end date' in their active years are currently playing for the club and their total is dynamic i.e. likely to change.)